ravihuang/robotframework-installer/README.md

-# RobotFramework Setup
+# RobotFramework installer

-- robotframework setup for windows
+- robotframework installer for windows
 - created by NSIS
 - python3.7.2